-The growing online presence of the Connected Customer has brands battling for visibility each step of the way, from social network accounts, to pay per click advertising and email communications.
+The growing online presence of the Connected Customer has brands battling for visibility each step of the way, from social media to pay-per-click advertising and email communications.
 Ultimately, the number of digital touchpoints potential customers are coming into contact with is dramatically increasing.
-In turn, the customer experience is also becoming increasingly more complex as they transition from brand awareness, to purchase, and finally reach the end goal: loyalty.
+In turn, the customer experience is also becoming gradually more complex as they transition from brand awareness, to purchase, to loyalty.

-To prevent consumers becoming overwhelmed with irrelevant communications, brands need a clear strategy for personalisation.
-Basing communication on two types of customer data: actionable insights and contextual, will help brands to provide a more personalised experience.
+To prevent consumers from becoming inundated by irrelevant communications, brands need a clear strategy backed by data insights.
+Basing communication on two types of customer data—contextual and actionable insights—will help you mold a more personalized experience.

-Geolocation technology is one great example of how context can be used to drive personalisation.
-If customers download a brand’s app, this can track their location and send promotional offers when they are near a store.
-This form of ‘moment marketing’ taps into the localisation of retail and takes advantage of circumstantial opportunity.
-Customers are made to feel as though their needs are being anticipated by the store and as a result, the shopping experience is improved.
+Geolocation technology is one substantial example of how context can be used to drive personalization.
+By tracking a consumer’s location subsequently after downloading a brand’s app, you can deploy promotional offers when they’re near a brick-and-mortar location.
+This form of ‘ in the moment marketing’ taps into the localization of retail and takes advantage of the circumstantial opportunity to offer a more personalized shopping experience.

-Alternatively, a personalisation strategy that is based on actionable customer insights may make use of email communications.
+Alternatively, a personalization strategy that is based on actionable insights may make use of email communications.
 These can be targeted based on a consumer’s expressed interests and previous shopping habits.
 Offering promotions for products that a customer has shown intent to purchase is one way to anticipate their needs.
-These recommendations can be embedded, at scale, through the use of modular templates and messages that talk directly to the customer, on a one-to-one basis, rather than to the masses.
+These recommendations can be embedded, at scale, through the use of modular templates and messages that talk directly to an individual customer.

 Segmenting your customer base

-Segmentation of your customer base can also help to tailor a message across larger groups with similar qualities.
-Creating customer profiles or personae, can be a helpful way for brands to distinguish key groups and identify the most effective touchpoints to reach them on.
-For example, Zeta’s whitepaper found that only 35% of 55-64 year olds engaged with retail brands on Facebook.
-Conversely, 60% of 25-34 year olds engaged with brands through the same channel, suggesting it is a more effective touchpoint for younger audiences.
-In each example, data is the driving force that allows brands to personalise their communication and works to make the customer feel recognised and valued.
+Segmenting your customer base can also help to tailor a message across larger groups with similar qualities.
+Creating customer profiles or personae can be a helpful way to distinguish key groups and identify the most effective touchpoints to reach them on.
+Let’s look at a hypothetical scenario as an example: If you conducted a study and found that 35% of 55-64-year-olds engaged with retail brands on Instagram while 60% of 25-34-year-olds engaged with brands through the same channel, it’s clear that the channel is a more effective touchpoint for younger audiences.
+Regardless of the outcome, data is the driving force in each scenario that allows brands to personalize their communication and reach the right consumer, at the right time, on the right channel.